 - FDI Inflow:

-Comoros’s economic freedom score is 55.4, making its economy the 124th freest in the 2019 Index.
-Its overall score has decreased by 0.8 point, with declines in trade freedom, fiscal health, and government spending outpacing improvements in scores for tax burden, labor freedom, and monetary freedom.
-Comoros is ranked 20th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Comoros’s economic freedom score is 55.7, making its economy the 132nd freest in the 2021 Index.
+Its overall score has increased by 2.0 points, primarily because of an improvement in the government spending score.
+Comoros is ranked 25th among 47 countries in the Sub-Saharan Africa region, and its overall score is equal to the regional average but below the world average.

-The Union of the Comoros has experienced more than 20 attempted coups since independence in 1975, most recently in 2013.
-Under a constitution adopted in 2001, the presidency rotates among the country’s three islands.
-In 2016, former coup leader Azali Assoumani won the presidency in a runoff election.
-In 2018, Assoumani suspended the constitutional court, cracked down on the opposition, and won a referendum to centralize executive power and perhaps remain in office through 2021.
-As a former colony, Comoros prioritizes its aid and trade relations with France; the French Treasury guarantees the Comorian franc.
-Comoros is a leading producer of ylang-ylang, cloves, and vanilla.
-In 2017, it applied for membership in the Southern African Development Community.
+The three-island Union of the Comoros has experienced more than 20 attempted coups since gaining independence in 1975; the most recent such attempt was in 2013.
+The two smaller islands seceded in 1997 but returned in 2001.
+In 2018, former coup leader turned President Azali Assoumani cracked down on the opposition and won a referendum that centralized executive power.
+He was reelected in 2019 in an election that was discredited by international observers.
+As a former colony, Comoros prioritizes its aid and trade relations with France, and the French Treasury guarantees the Comorian franc.
+Comoros is a leading producer of ylang-ylang perfume essence, cloves, and vanilla.
+In 2018, it became a full member of the Southern African Development Community.

-Property rights are not well protected, and enforcement of contracts is weak.
-The judicial system, based on both the French legal code and Sharia (Islamic law), is weak and subject to political influence.
-Anticorruption laws are in place but not enforced.
-Corruption is reported at all levels of government and is driven in part by internal political disputes and competition over resources by the three island administrations.
+Property rights are not well protected, and contracts are weakly enforced.
+The judicial system, based on both the French legal code and Sharia (Islamic) law, is weak and subject to political influence.
+Corruption is reported at all levels of the nontransparent government and is driven in part by the presence of international criminal networks and in part by internal political disputes and competition over resources by the three island administrations.

-The top personal income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
+The top individual income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
 Other taxes include value-added and insurance taxes.
-The overall tax burden equals 14.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 29.8 percent of the country’s output (GDP), and budget deficits have averaged 2.1 percent of GDP.
-Public debt is equivalent to 28.4 percent of GDP.
+The overall tax burden equals 15.7 percent of total domestic income.
+Government spending has amounted to 16.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.0 percent of GDP.
+Public debt is equivalent to 23.8 percent of GDP.

-The combined value of exports and imports is equal to 61.9 percent of GDP.
-The average applied tariff rate is 5.0 percent.
+Comoros has one preferential trade agreement in force.
+The trade-weighted average tariff rate is 6.9 percent, and nontariff barriers further impede trade.
+Comoros is not a member of the World Trade Organization.
 Foreign and domestic investors are generally treated equally under the law.
-The small financial sector still lacks adequate regulation or supervision.
-Banking is not well established in Comoros, and many people are without bank accounts and rely on informal lending.
+The small financial sector still lacks adequate regulation or supervision, and many people are without bank accounts and rely on informal lending.